HEADACHE AND MIGRAINE: differences, causes, and natural remedies to feel better

-Nowadays more and more people experience headache and migraine on a regular base and this has an impact of the quality of their life.
+Nowadays more and more people experience headaches and migraines on a regular base and this has an impact on the quality of their life.
 The excruciating pain and pulsing can be debilitating and preventing us from work or function normally when episodes occur.

-But what is the difference between Migraine and Headache?
+But what is the difference between Migraines and Headaches?

-Migraine is intense or severe and often have other symptoms in addition to head pain.
+Migraine is intense or severe and often has other symptoms in addition to head pain.
 Symptoms associated with a migraine headache include:

 pain behind one eye or ear